 With the decline in the return on the Belgian 10-year government bonds since 2011, insurance companies were forced to decrease the guaranteed return offered to new contributions on "Assurance Groupe" Branch 21 contracts.
 However, insurance companies continue to guarantee the previous returns on the past contributions until the retirement.
 Past reserves continue to have guaranteed returns range from 3.25% to 4.75%.
 In 2015, the average guaranteed return was slightly above 3%.
 When including the profit share, the average guaranteed return reached 3.5% of the total reserves.
-In addition, FSMA reported a return of 3.12% for sector pension funds managed through "Assurance Groupe" contracts in 2015.

-$^{91}$ In November 2017, Assuralia published its annual report including Statistics for the whole year 2016 .
+$^{79\ \}text{In}\ \text{November}\ 2017$, Assuralia published its annual report including Statistics for the whole year 2016 .